jroesch/jroesch.github.io/_posts/2013-06-24-Scala-for-Rubyists-Part-One.markdown

 The first two are not great choices if you love Ruby.
 C and C++ require very rigid coding practices to avoid memory bugs, and offer very little in terms of abstraction.
 Debugging the corner case behavior can be a major time sink even for experienced developers.

 While Java and C# are definitely an improvement in some ways, removing a huge class of bugs, and providing relatively efficient code due to their JIT compilers.
 Expressiveness is only somewhat improved, and there is an added burden of having to heavily annotate types.
-In the case of Java expressiveness is actually reduced somewhat due to features, which aid writing expressive code (templates, operator overloading, lambdas, ect.) not being part of the language.
+In the case of Java expressiveness is actually reduced somewhat due to features, which aid writing expressive code (templates, operator overloading, lambdas, ect.) , not being part of the language.

-I would like to argue that one doesn't have to give up the fun and ease of programming for scalability or efficiency.
+I would argue that one doesn't have to give up the fun and ease of programming for scalability or efficiency.
 Luckily, there are viable new alternatives to the old guard.

 If you look to *new* languages people seem to be the most excited about, the list would seem to be: